Quality of life

 - Does your pet seem to have difficulty moving around, or moving in general?

 - Have you noticed a loss in appetite?
-Maybe they've lost weight and drinks a lot of water?
+Maybe she lost weight and drinks a lot of water?

 - After eating or drinking, do they vomit or have diarrhea?